arrow-right facebook file-download instagram sort-down twitter youtube

 Equipment Requirements and Uniforms

 Soccer players must have shin guards and non-metal cleats.
 T-Shirts and shorts are fine for soccer practice, and all players will be issued game jerseys and shorts.
 Cross-country runners should have appropriate running shoes for practices and meets.
 Practice apparel for cross-country consists of T-shirts and shorts.
-Runners will be issued tops for meets.
+Runners will be issued tops and shorts for meets.
 Tennis players need their own racquets and appropriate footwear.
 They will be issued AFS Tennis uniforms for matches.

 All issued uniforms should be returned to the Athletics Office in a timely manner upon completion of the season.
 Families will be billed for outstanding uniforms.